 Here’s an example of email content that could get flagged as spam 👇

-The Ultimate Checklist to Avoid Email Blocklists
+The Ultimate Checklist to Avoid Email Blacklists